Winter is the time of year that gardeners should be curled up in a warm place, wrapped in a blanket. But the same is true of tender plants.

 Exotics in containers can be moved inside, but established plants will need protection in situ.
 Wrap shrubs in a fleece jacket packed with straw to protect them.
 Tree ferns need layers of straw packed over the vulnerable crown, plus fleece or hessian wrapped around the trunk.

 Tie the leafy canopy of cordylines together to prevent wind damage and stop water collecting at the base and causing rot.
-You can also apply a thick mulch of leaves or compost to protect the roots of exotics.
+You can also apply a thick mulch of leaves or peat-free compost to protect the roots of exotics.

 Wrap half-hardy shrubs